Thematic | Contrarian Investing

 stocks is dismal.

-In this quarter, low P/CF stocks delivered the 2
+In 1QFY20, low P/CF stocks delivered the best returns, whereas

 We also note that in some sub-themes, the returns from a quintile deviate from

-the long-term pattern highlighted in our initial detailed note.
-However, this is in
+the long-term pattern, as highlighted in our initial detailed note.
+However, this is

-line with the trends observed even in the long-term study – where returns can
+in line with the trends observed even in the long-term study – where returns

-deviate for a quarter here and there but over a long period, the hypothesis is
+can deviate for a quarter or two, but over the long period, the hypothesis is

 proven right.
 For example, in the Popularity theme, instead of Quintile-4,

-Quintile-5 has delivered the best returns in 3QFY18.
-Quintile-5 is the worst
+Quintile-1 has delivered the best returns in 1QFY20.

 have divided BSE100 in 5